 If your country of residence (or your passport country) does not have an exemption arrangement then you will need to apply for a visa through the Japanese Embassy in your country of residence.

 A list of embassies can be found here:

 It is YOUR responsibility to arrange the visa but we will help you as much as possible.

 Regarding the visa application, please note that we CANNOT act as a guarantor.
 You will therefore need to get a visa to enter Japan for "tourism" as opposed to a visa for "tourism with a travel agency guarantee".

 Usually this means that rather than getting a guarantee from a travel agency, you need to provide your own evidence that you have sufficient funds to support you whilst in Japan (bank statements etc) and evidence of flight tickets back home.
 We CAN provide evidence of an itinerary of what you are doing and evidence that accommodation has been booked.

-One of the conditions under which we accept bookings is that our clients take out travel insurance against medical and personal accident risks and have adequate baggage cover.
-You may like to consider the companies below for your cover.
+While we are not able to sell or arrange travel insurance, one of the conditions under which we accept bookings is that our clients take out travel insurance against medical and personal accident risk and have adequate baggage cover.

 Any time is a good time to visit Japan!
 Spring and autumn are popular times for visits, with pleasant temperatures and the chance to glimpse Japan's famous sakura cherry blossom or autumn colours.